 - Open VidNotes on your iPhone or iPad

-- Import your video by:
+- Import a video by:

-- Selecting from your Photos library
+- Picking it from your Photos library

 - Importing from cloud storage (iCloud, Google Drive, Dropbox)

-- Long-press to copy individual quotes to your clipboard
+- Long-press to copy a quote

-- Export the full transcript or selected quotes in your preferred format
+- Export the full transcript or selected quotes

 Method 2: Using the Web App

-- Visit app.vidnotes.app in your browser
+- Visit app.vidnotes.app

 - Sign in or start your free trial

-- Use the interactive transcript viewer to:
+- Use the interactive transcript:

-- Highlight and copy quotes directly from the transcript
+- Highlight and copy quotes

-- Search for specific phrases or keywords
+- Search for phrases or keywords

 Method 3: Using the Chrome Extension